VilloKodeHode/eldoria-game-site/documentation/Eldoria/Riftshroud.md

 ### 💠 Connection to Aetheric Phenomena

-Voidrifts.
+[[Voidrifts]].
 Riftshrouds are born from and thrive within proximity to Voidrifts.
 Their powers include phasing, disappearance, and unraveling of space.
 They perceive the soft tears in reality and move through them.

 “I do not walk the world—I slip between its failures.”